package-url/community/documentation/style-guide.md

 - Use Ecma International when referring to the organization specifically.
 - Use Ecma for most references, such as "Ecma standard" or "Ecma Technical Committee".
-- Use ECMa only for referring to a standard document such as ECMA-424 for CycloneDX.
+- Use ECMA only for referring to a standards document such as ECMA-424 for CycloneDX.

-### GB English
-The following conventions apply to any text that is part of the Ecma standard for PURL or VERS.
-- Use Oxford commas,
-- Spelling:
-   - behaviour
-   -
+### Ecma document formatting
+The text of a document may be sub-divided in clauses, which may again be sub-divided.
+It is recommended that the number of levels does not exceed 3, even if the text processing templates developed in Ecma allow for a maximum of 5 levels.